Demchok, Ladakh: Dogra rule

 In 1834, the Dogra general Zorawar Singh conquered Ladakh and made it a tributary of the Sikh Empire.
 Zorawar Singh is said to have built a fort on a hill next to the Tibetan side of Demchok.
 He also launched an invasion of Tibet via three wings, one of which passed through Demchok.
 The invasion was eventually repulsed.
 The two sides agreed to retain the borders as they were before.

 The Dogras came under the suzerainty of British Raj in 1846, as the state of Jammu and Kashmir.
 Henry Strachey visited the Demchok area in 1847, as part of a British boundary commission.
 He described Demchok as a "hamlet divided by a rivulet [the Lhari stream]", with settlements on both the sides of the stream.
 The stream was the prevailing border between Ladakh and Tibet.

 The Tibetans did not allow Strachey to proceed beyond the stream.

 The hamlet on the Ladakhi side of the Lhari stream appears to have been minimal.
 Strachey's own map published in the JRGS showed a village only on the Tibetan side of the stream.
 The map drawn by a Tibetan lama from the same period showed the same.

 Sven Hedin, travelling through the area in 1907, noticed only ruins of houses on the Ladakhi side, formerly belonging to the Hemis monastery.

-According to the governor of Ladakh (wazir-e-wazarat), who visited the area in 1904–05, there were two 'zaminders' (landhoders) on the Ladakhi side, viz., the representatives of the Hemis monastery and the former kardar (tax collector) of Rupshu.
+According to the governor of Ladakh (wazir-e-wazarat), who visited the area in 1904–05, there were two 'zaminders' (landholders) on the Ladakhi side, viz., the representatives of the Hemis monastery and the former kardar (tax collector) of Rupshu.

 The two appear to have lived in Demchok from around 1921, in a single building.

 According to the Indian government, the Ladakhi Demchok village was used for seasonal cultivation by nomadic farmers.